gaurang053/ProtractorWithJasmineFramework/EndToEndTest/README.md

-# Management Portal End to End Test
+# End to End Test

 End to end test with Protractor ( wrapper around Selenium ) with Jasmine framework